Layton-Lab/nephron-ca-mg-pregnant/README.md

 Notes:
 * Human only have ACE and SGLT2 inhibition cases.
 The others are for rats.
-* pregnancy: only has been characterized for normal pregnant rat superficial nephron at this time (i.e., not done for humans and for diabetes, also multiple nephron)
+* pregnancy: only has been characterized for normal pregnant rat at this time (i.e., not done for humans and for diabetes)

 ### Understanding output